datalad-handbook/book/docs/basics/101-133-containersrun.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One core feature of the ``datalad containers`` extension is that it registers computational containers to a dataset.
+One core feature of the ``datalad containers`` extension is that it registers computational containers with a dataset.
 This is done with the :dlcmd:`containers-add` command.
 Once a container is registered, arbitrary commands can be executed inside of it, i.e., in the precise software environment the container encapsulates.
 All it